 Besides the 1040-SR form, seniors have special options available to file and pay their taxes.
 Here's a guide to tax counseling for the elderly.

-When you enter retirement and begin living on a fixed income, it becomes vital that you take advantage of every tax break available to you.
+When you enter retirement and begin reducing your income from work, it becomes vital that you take advantage of every tax break available to you.
 Doing so will stretch your nest egg for as long as possible and help cover life's expenses.

-Use this tax counseling for the elderly guide to learn everything you need to know about taxes, credits, and deductions that you may be eligible for.
+Use this tax counseling for seniors and the elderly guide to learn everything you need to know about taxes, credits, and deductions that you may be eligible for.

 Who qualifies as a retiree vs. a senior?